 Shoreline Historical Museum: Lake City History Round-Up.
 Our thanks to museum director Vicki Stiles for her help with info on the history of Lake City Way’s road houses.

 Other roadways through Wedgwood: The old Erickson Road was an earlier route to Bothell.
 Part of it is now called Ravenna Ave NE between NE 85th to 95th Streets.
 Erickson Road merges with Lake City Way NE at NE 137th Street.
+Portions of this road and others were gradually added and merged over time until designated as Washington State Route 522.

 Novelty architecture: here’s a blogger’s fun story about the Hat N Boots in Georgetown, a neighborhood of south Seattle.